All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 Understand your parents are people too

-They are Mum and Dad but they are also people.
-People with their own insecurities, strengths, weaknesses, secrets, regrets and dreams.
 If you need to, take Mum and Dad off the parent pedestal and take a closer look at them as people.

 If possible, get to know them as people not simply your parents.
-They had their own unique lives before you came along, before they even met each other for that matter.
+They had their own unique lives before you came along before they even met each other for that matter.

-Perhaps the problem is quite the opposite, you see them precisely for the people they are.
-In some cases we love our parents because well we are supposed to love our parents aren’t we, yet we don’t actually like them.
+In some cases, we love our parents because well we are supposed to love our parents aren’t we, yet we don’t actually like them.
 We would not be friends with them if we had a choice.
 It’s like that old saying, ‘you can pick your friends, but you can’t pick your relatives’.
-Perhaps in this case, it is a matter of accepting them for who they are, good, bad or otherwise.
+Perhaps, in this case, it is a matter of accepting them for who they are, the good, the bad and all the parts in between.

 I want to add an important point here, I certainly don’t want this post to seem like I am parent bashing.
 I personally believe being a parent has to be the toughest job around.